ConfederacyOfGaia/Gaia/feats.md

 # Feats

 The optional Feat rules are in place for this campaign, and a character may take a Feat instead of an ability score increase.
-Additionally, a character may take a Feat at 1st level by sacrificing 2 points off any ability scores they want, provided it makes sense for their backgroun.
-Each character may only do this once.

 The following Feats are available, in addition to the Feats described in the PHB.
 The Skill-related Feats from the Unearthed Arcana: Feats for Skills article are also available; any character with a particular Skill may take the corresponding Feat (when they are eligible for a Feat).